albertoibm/uneven_pixel_compression/README.md

 `blockpixel.py` is the main program.
 It takes up to five arguments and the image file to convert.
 The options it takes are:

--`-t value` for changing the threshold and get a more detailed image.
+* `-t value` for changing the threshold and get a more detailed image.
--`-m value` for changing the minimum size the pixels can take.
+- `-m value` for changing the minimum size the pixels can take.
--`-v` for verbose mode.
+- `-v` for verbose mode.
--`-V` for visualization of the animation.
+- `-V` for visualization of the animation.